fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_sdwan.html.markdown

 * `server` - IP address or FQDN name of the server.
 * `detect_mode` - The mode determining how to detect the server.
 * `protocol` - Protocol used to determine if the FortiGate can communicate with the server.
-* `port` - Port number used to communicate with the server over the selected protocol (0-65535, default = 0, auto select. http, twamp: 80, udp-echo, tcp-echo: 7, dns: 53, ftp: 21).
+* `port` - Port number used to communicate with the server over the selected protocol (0 - 65535, default = 0, auto select. http, tcp-connect: 80, udp-echo, tcp-echo: 7, dns: 53, ftp: 21, twamp: 862).
 * `quality_measured_method` - Method to measure the quality of tcp-connect.
 Valid values: `half-open`, `half-close`.
 * `security_mode` - Twamp controller security mode.
 Valid values: `none`, `authentication`.
 * `user` - The user name to access probe server.
 * `password` - Twamp controller password in authentication mode
-* `packet_size` - Packet size of a twamp test session,
+* `packet_size` - Packet size of a TWAMP test session.
+(124/158 - 1024)
 * `ha_priority` - HA election priority (1 - 50).
 * `ftp_mode` - FTP mode.
 Valid values: `passive`, `port`.
 * `ftp_file` - Full path and file name on the FTP server to download for FTP health-check to probe.